 However, we needed to hit the right price point of a £15-20 budget per piece and produce a blanket that was luxurious and durable enough to sustain industrial washing and mass consumer use.
 Balancing aesthetic, quality and value is our speciality!
 We work with mills and manufacturing directly to deliver a well designed ‘fit for purpose’ product.

-Our founder, Katie Young Gerald has 25 years’ experience working with China’s manufacturing and clothing industry, so she was keen to develop a relationship with this factory.
+As Katie has 25 years experience working with China’s manufacturing and clothing industry, she was keen to develop a relationship with this factory.

 Some preliminary research and enquiries showed that this was a company we could work with and create high-end quality blankets for Bill’s Restaurants.
 This particular factory also supplies 80% of the Australian blanket market and almost all the army blankets for most of the world.